ndv87/spark-acid/README.md

 There are a few ways to use the library while running spark-shell

-       `spark-shell --packages qubole:spark-acid:0.6.0-s_2.11
+       `spark-shell --jars spark-acid-3.4.3-assembly-0.6.0.jar

-2. If you built the jar yourself, copy the `spark-acid-assembly-0.6.0.jar` jar into `$SPARK_HOME/assembly/target/scala.2_11/jars` and run
+2. If you built the jar yourself, copy the `spark-acid-3.4.3-assembly-0.6.0.jar` jar into `$SPARK_HOME/assembly/target/scala.2_13/jars` and run

        spark-shell